CP1404/Practicals/prac_09/README.md

 | ---------------------------------------------| ---------------------------------------------
 |![FilesToSort before](../images/09image1.png) | ![FilesToSort after](../images/09image2.png)

-## Version 2:
+## Version 2

 Let the user categorise different extensions as the program encounters these, then move them all into those subdirectories.
 E.g.

--   one user might want a category "docs" containing all .doc, .docx, .rtf, .txt and "images" containing .jpg, .gif, .png.
+-   one user might want a category "docs" containing all .doc, .docx, .rtf, .txt... and an "images" folder containing .jpg, .gif, .png.

 -   another user might want a category "office" containing .doc, .docx, .xls, but put the .txt files in a "text" category directory.